← Back to Stories

 ABC News

-• Maree Crabtree told police she believed Jonathan might have had a heart attack due to his weight and appearance.
+• Newscomau reports Maree Crabtree told police Jonathan had the best day of his life before his death, while ABC notes she also speculated he may have had a heart attack due to his weight.

 Source Articles